translationalneuromodeling/tapas/README.md

 - [BLT](task/BLT/README.md): Breathing Learning Task.

-TAPAS also includes beta versions of a number toolboxes.
-Currently, these include:
+TAPAS also includes beta versions the following toolboxes:
 - [h2gf](h2gf/README.md): hierarchical extension of HGF.
 - [UniQC](UniQC/README.md): unified neuroimaging quality control.
-Please note that toolboxes in beta versions have not been extensively tested and are still in active development.
+Please note that these toolboxes have not been extensively tested and are still in active development.

 TAPAS is written in MATLAB and Python and distributed as open source code under